okeeffed/developer-notes/manual/System-Design/Glossary.md

 For load balancing, as we discussed in the beginning, the real data is essentially randomly distributed and thus may not be uniform.
 It may make the keys on caches unbalanced.

-To handle this issue, we add “virtual replicas” for caches.
+To handle this issue, we add "virtual replicas" for caches.
 Instead of mapping each cache to a single point on the ring, we map it to multiple points on the ring, i.e. replicas.
 This way, each cache is associated with multiple portions of the ring.

 If the hash function “mixes well,” as the number of replicas increases, the keys will be more balanced.